tagarelab/MultiGPUGridder/README.md

 | **Matlab**       | >= R2018a | Optional: If compiling the MATLAB wrappers for calling the class.|
 | **Python**       | >= 3.0    | Optional: If compiling the Python wrappers for calling the class.|

-## install_sec Installation
+## Installation

-### Step 1: Clone or download the GitHub repository to your computer.
+#### Step 1: Clone or download the GitHub repository to your computer.

-### Step 2: Open the CMake GUI with the source code path to be the "src" folder and the binaries path to be a new folder name "bin".
+#### Step 2: Open the CMake GUI with the source code path to be the "src" folder and the binaries path to be a new folder name "bin".

-### Step 3: Within CMake, click on Configure
+#### Step 3: Within CMake, click on Configure

-### Step 4: Check or uncheck the optional settings (such as BUILD_TESTS and WITH_MATLAB).
+#### Step 4: Check or uncheck the optional settings (such as BUILD_TESTS and WITH_MATLAB).

-### Step 5: Click configure again and then click on Generate.
+#### Step 5: Click configure again and then click on Generate.

-### Step 6 (Windows): Click on Open Project which should open Visual Studio.
+#### Step 6 (Windows): Click on Open Project which should open Visual Studio.
 Then right click on ALL_BUILD and click on build.
 Decide between Debug or Release (see the drop down on the top center within Visual Studio).

-### Step 6 (Linux): Close CMake and open a terminal within the bin folder (which was created by CMake).
+#### Step 6 (Linux): Close CMake and open a terminal within the bin folder (which was created by CMake).
 Within the terminal type "make" which will then compile the code.

-### Step 7: Optionally, run the units tests within Matlab and / or Python to check everything is functioning correctly.
+#### Step 7: Optionally, run the units tests within Matlab and / or Python to check everything is functioning correctly.

 ## Example

-Here is a simple example on running the Matlab wrapper:
+Here is a simple example on running the multi-GPU gridder from within Matlab:

     % Add the required Matlab file paths mfilepath=fileparts(which('MultiGPUGridder_Matlab_Class.m'));